 Chart via Kitco.

-Gold price update: Supply and demand
+Gold price update: Factors to watch

 Gold price update: What’s ahead?